emres/TinyGP/README.md

 * [TinyGP (also known as Tiny GP) - A Tiny Genetic Programming Implementation (as seen on 6 October 2009)](https://web.archive.org/web/20091006123714/http://cswww.essex.ac.uk/staff/rpoli/TinyGP/)

-Nevertheless, I wanted to have a copy of them in my personal GitHub repository, so that I can refer to them later, and maybe even create a modern Java version of the source code by refactoring this original.
+Nevertheless, I wanted to have a copy of them in my personal GitHub repository, so that I can refer to them later.
+I also created a modern Java version of the source code by refactoring this original: https://github.com/emres/ModernTinyGP

 ## Other relevant repositories on GitHub